forestgrape/people_interactions/jurisprudence/sanctions.md

 # Considerations on International Jurisprudence and Sanctions

 > **Entire Page is in raw work and consideration.
 Changes and mistakes of any form are likely.**
->
-> References are not fully read and incorporated yet.

 > **Feedback, especially critics, is appreciated and welcome.**